 The club prospered throughout the 19th and 20th centuries.
 In 1908, the club donated funds to construct a dormitory in the University Quadrangle that still bears the name “Mask and Wig.”
 At one time, the troupe traveled with its shows across the country in its own Pennsylvania Railroad Car, and musical greats such as Frank Sinatra, Tommy Dorsey, Benny Goodman and Les Brown covered Mask and Wig tunes.

-This year the troupe is staging its 123rd production, “A Volcanic Corruption: Sun Intended,” a musical about three dysfunctional siblings stranded on an island.
+The 123rd production, “A Volcanic Corruption: Sun Intended,” was a musical about three dysfunctional siblings stranded on an island.
 The show opened on Jan.
-28 and will run every weekend through April 8, when the troupe takes the production on the road to New York City, Pittsburgh, Chicago and Detroit.
+28 and ran every weekend through April 8, when the troupe took the production on the road to New York City, Pittsburgh, Chicago and Detroit.